Lead-acid Battery Charger Circuit- Different Charging Strategies

 Figure 6: Industrial Lead Acid Batteries

-Here are the simple steps to understand the working of this circuit.
+Here are the simple steps to understand the workings of this circuit.
 First, you will configure the system using three simple steps.
 For instance, there is the power supply phase.
 In this stage, you will need a bridge rectifier network and a transformer.

 During configuration, you can ignore installing a filler capacitor in series with the bridge rectifier.
 Nonetheless, to improve the DC output, consider inputting it.
 Preferably, a 1000uF/25V capacitor is the best for this use.